codyfinegan/mc-server/README.md

 backup aws:
   prune  Delete excess backup files from a configured AWS S3 bucket sync   Upload and download full backup files to a configured AWS S3 bucket

+mca:
+  backup  Backup the chunks that have been previously selected. delete  Delete the chunks that have been previously selected. select  Generate the chunk selection csv file.
 ```
 [//]: # (command-end)